Part 6 -

 Gaza had been under siege and blockade for over 15 years.
 The UN and Human Rights Watch declared Gaza as an open-air prison.
 Yet nothing they could do to try to change that was seen acceptable or a path to a solution of independence.

-Peaceful protests were attempted, most notably with the start of the Great March of Return in particular, and were only met with violence from Israeli Occupation Forces.
-Diplomacy was attempted by Hamas, to no avail.
+Protests were attempted, most notably with the start of the Great March of Return in particular, and were only met with deadly violence from Israeli Occupation Forces (IOF).
+Diplomacy was attempted by Hamas, including being open to keep the 1967 borders since they were elected, but to no avail.

-With the normalization of the Abraham Accords, Gaza was essentially being told they were going to continue to subjugated.
-It was a dead issue, there was no long term future planning.
+With the normalization of the Abraham Accords being signed by other Arab countries in the region, Gaza was essentially being told they were going to continue to subjugated.
+It was a mute issue, with no specific light in sight.

 Al-Aqsa Flood

-This all led up to the Al-Aqsa Flood mission on October 7, 2023 – led by Hamas’ military group, Al-Qassam Brigades – to confront the Gaza Division of the Israeli military.
+This all led up to the Al-Aqsa Flood mission on October 7, 2023 – led by Hamas’ military arm, Al-Qassam Brigades – to confront the Gaza Division of the occupation forces.

 Hamas wanted to return the Palestinian cause to the forefront and re-establish their people’s rightful demands for their own state, freedom, and future.
 “We tried every path.
 We didn’t find one political path to take us out of this morass and free us from occupation,” said senior Hamas leader Musa Abu Marzouk told The New Yorker.

-The Israeli Occupation Forces are equipped with endless more resources of technology, weapons, and money.
-But this operation, planned by a very tight-knit group of Hamas and Al-Qassam top members, took advantage of discovered vulnerabilities in Israeli surveillance systems and perimeter defenses.
+The IOF are equipped with endless more resources of technology, weapons, and money – backed by America and other Western powers like Britain – giving them the technical advantage.
+But this operation, planned by a very tight-knit group of Hamas and Al-Qassam top members, took advantage of discovered vulnerabilities in enemy surveillance systems and perimeter defenses.

-The overall goal was to breach the wall and capture Israeli soldiers, bring them to Gaza, and put pressure on an exchange deal for all the Palestinians political prisoners (which at the time were around 6,000).
-After all, Yahya Sinwar – reportedly a leader of planning Al-Aqsa Flood – was himself released in a prisoner exchange deal.
-Back in 2011, there over 1,000 Palestinian prisoners exchanged for a single Israeli soldier.
-Sinwar, who had been in prison for 22 years, was one of them.
+The overall goal was to breach the wall and capture IOF soldiers, bring them to Gaza, and put pressure on an exchange deal for all the Palestinians political prisoners (which at the time were around 6,000).
+After all, Yahya Sinwar – a leader of planning the operation – was himself released in a prisoner exchange deal.
+(Back in 2011, there over 1,000 Palestinian prisoners exchanged for a single Israeli soldier.
+Sinwar, who had been in prison for 22 years at that point, was one of them.)

 Despite Israeli security reportedly being internally warned about an upcoming operation, they disregarded what was on the horizon.